-We will peek back to a time BEFORE: Releases of tannin colored water from Lake Okeechobee chased the Blue Crab from the river.
-Before the 1965 construction of the Franklin Lock and Dam.
-Before the winding river was straighten and the channel cut over 1000’ wide and 25’ deep to create C43, also referred to as the cross Florida Shipping Channel.
+Come join us on a river cruise to get a glimpse back to the Caloosa River that was and the Caloosahatchee as we enjoy it today.
+We peek back to a time before the releases of tannin-colored water from Lake Okeechobee chased the blue crab from the river — before the 1965 construction of the Franklin Lock and Dam and before the winding river was straightened and the channel cut over 1000 feet wide and 25 feet deep to create C43, also referred to as the Cross Florida Shipping Channel.

-Occasionally, we have the opportunity to see some rare, threatened or endangered species of birds such as the Swallow-tailed Kite, Limpkins, Sandhill Cranes.
-Even a West Indian manatee may be in the area.
-More common species are sometimes seen such as alligator, tarpon, and of course the mullet that are jumping for joy just to live here in Sunny Southwest Florida!
+Occasionally, we have the opportunity to see some rare, threatened, or endangered species of birds such as the swallow-tailed kite, limpkins, and sandhill cranes.
+We may even find a West Indian manatee in the area.
+More common species are sometimes seen, such as alligator, tarpon, and of course, the mullets that are jumping for joy just to live here in sunny Southwest Florida!

-- What is an Oxbow?
-An original river bend that is now connected to the new river channel at both ends
+- What is an oxbow?
+An original river bend that is now connected to the new river channel at both ends.